kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->
-* Support automatic rolling update of PersistentVolumeClaim.
+* Support automatic re-creating of PersistentVolumeClaim.
+We will never delete a PVC automatically.
-* Validate the updated `volumeClaimTemplates` as how PVC update does.
+* Validate the updated `volumeClaimTemplates` as how PVC patch does.
 * Update ephemeral volumes.